ubc-micromet/ubc-micromet_Site_Archived/docs/GitDocs.md

 **Git** is a version control system.
 It lets you manage and track of code, keeping a history of changes each time you make a "commit".

 **GitHub** is a cloud-based service that hosts Git repositories.
-It makes it easier for to share code and work with collaborate.
+It makes it easier for to share code and work with collaborators.

 ## Whats a Repository?